anibhati/PortfolioProjectAni/doc/01-component-brainstorming/01-component-brainstorming.md

 - Component Design #2: Data Structure
   - **Description**:
     - Represents a container for organizing and storing different data types.
 Provides operations for inserting removing and getting elements and keeping organized.

   - ## **Kernel Methods**:
-    add(T element) - adds to data structure remove(E element) - removes the specified element if it is there. contains(E element) - checks whether specified element is there.
+  - add(T element) - adds an element to the data structure
+  - remove(E element) - removes the specified element if it is there
+  - contains(E element) - checks whether the specified element is there
+  - sizeOfStruct() - returns the number of elements in the structure

   - ## **Secondary Methods**:

     sizeOfStruct() - returns the number of elements in structure